 In 1963, after being arrested during a civil rights protest in one of the most segregated cities in America, Martin Luther King Jr. wrote “Letter from a Birmingham Jail,” shedding light upon the disparities undergirding our institutions and calling for action.
 Dr. King was a visionary who devoted his life to combating injustice.
 In honor of Dr. King’s legacy and in the midst of recent events exposing the continued disenfranchisement of marginalized populations, we recognize that we must take a stand against injustice as current and future medical providers and scientists.

-Progress Notes, the student magazine of Baylor College of Medicine, has launched an essay contest to allow reflections on diversity in medicine and the biomedical sciences.
-This student-led project is co-sponsored by Office of Institutional Diversity, Inclusion, and Equity.
+Progress Notes, the student magazine of Baylor College of Medicine, put out a call for narrative reflections on diversity in medicine and the biomedical sciences.
+This student-led project is co-sponsored by the Office of Institutional Diversity, Equity and Inclusion.
+All submissions were subsequently reviewed by the DEI Awards Subcommittee of Baylor’s Inclusion and Excellence Council which decided upon categorical winners based on various criteria including consideration of originality, effectiveness, and construction.